pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 Perfect,  We are ready now to go to the next step that is to start the SecureX Integration.

-## SecureX generate Threat Response API token
+## SecureX Threat Response API token

 In our scenario, we will use the Threat Response **inspect** API in order to check that the observable type we pass from the ribbon is a SHA256.
 For this reason we need to create API credential.